NexClipper/nexclipper.github.io/docs/installation.md

 ### Delete Cluster

-NexClipper will no longer be available after deleting a cluster.
+NexClipper will no longer be available after the cluster is deleted.
 Cluster must be installed if you'd like to use again.

 ![img](../static/img/nc-delete-cluster.png)